Mykyta-G/mac-battery-limiter/README.md

    - Check System Preferences > Users & Groups > Login Items
    - Re-run the installation script

-3. **Charging control not working**
-   - Ensure the app has accessibility permissions
-   - The app now uses multiple fallback methods for maximum compatibility
-   - If SMC control fails, power management commands will be used automatically
-   - Emergency fallbacks ensure charging limiting works even in edge cases
+3. **App shows limited functionality**
+   - This is expected - battery charging control is not possible on modern Macs
+   - The app focuses on monitoring and providing battery health insights
-   - Check console logs for detailed information about which methods succeeded
+   - Check the system compatibility information in the app
+   - All Macs have these limitations due to Apple's security restrictions

 ### Getting Help